Rockman-Blue/SANS_HHC_2024/Act 1/Frosty-Keypad.md

 ![Screenshot 2024-12-26 072615](https://github.com/user-attachments/assets/47a30786-43dc-48d9-9b41-bdfe6bb41772)

-They told me that each of these number sets correlate to the same format of page#:word#:character#.
-After going through the hint for each of the five number sets, the numbers correlate to SANTA, or 72682.
+I figure out that each of these number sets correlate to the same format of ```page#:word#:character#```.
+After going through the hint for each of the five number sets, the numbers correlate to SANTA, or ```72682```.
 After putting in this PIN and hitting enter, I get the silver trophy for this challenge.

 ![Screenshot 2024-12-26 072858](https://github.com/user-attachments/assets/0f57ad38-3e3a-4aa4-8087-89a7527c92ee)